leegee/wordnet-binary-search/README.md

 ## DESCRIPTION

-- binary searches upon your [downloaded](https://wordnet.princeton.edu/download/current-version) copies of Wordnet 3.1 "database files"
+- Performs fast binary searches upon [downloaded](https://wordnet.princeton.edu/download/current-version) copies of Wordnet 3.1 "database files"
-- basic object modelling of Wordnet in Typescript
+- Automatic, lazy-loaded dereferencing of word senses and semantic pointers
-- automatic, lazy-loaded dereferencing of word senses and semantic pointers
+- Basic object modelling of Wordnet in Typescript

 ## TODO

 Lots, probably - it currently does what I want.

-The typescript modelling is rather limited at present.
+The Typescript modelling is rather limited at present.

-The specs do not say if there can be more than one pointer of each type, so currently multiple are supported.
+The WordNet specs do not say if there can be more than one pointer of each type, so currently multiple are supported.
 This may change.

 ### POINTER REFERENCE